flood-io/element/packages/element/docs/README.md

 **On macOS:**

-Install `element` using homebrew, including dependencies such as NodeJS:
+If you are on macOS and don't already have NodeJS installed, consider installing `element` using homebrew.

 ```bash
 brew install flood-io/taps/element
 ```

+This will install `element` along with anything else it needs to run, such as NodeJS.

 ### 2. Initialize Your Project